Assistance League of Flintridge

 Operation School Bell

-Since 2005, Assistance League of Flintridge in partnership with Assistance League of Pasadena, provides clothing, shoe vouchers, personal care items and books to elementary school-age children in the Pasadena Unified School District.
-Students in need from La Cañada Unified School District are also provided the opportunity to receive school supplies, backpacks, shoe vouchers and gift cards for clothing.
+Since 2005, Assistance League of Flintridge in partnership with Assistance League of Pasadena, provides clothing, personal care items and books to elementary school-age children in the Pasadena Unified School District.
+Students in need from La Cañada Unified School District are also provided the opportunity to receive school supplies, backpacks, and gift cards for clothing and shoes.
 ALF members administer the program, staff during school clothing fitting sessions, and coordinate the distribution of items to the families.

 The Community Needs Assessment and Outreach committee participates in one-time philanthropic projects to fill a particular need in the community.
 Two times a year, committee members reach out to local organizations, businesses, school district representatives and members to identify the greatest need and have provided items such as hygiene kits, books, school supplies, and computers to under-served youth.